 The evaluation methods above are essential requirements.
-To pass the course, students must complete at least 5 activities as well as the assignment.
+To pass the course, students must complete at least 5 assignments as well as the in-class essay.
 Students who have not met these requirements will not be permitted to write the final exam.